 In year one, the students learned the esthetics of opera and hip hop.
 They also engaged in writing prompts through which they shared their stories of family, struggle, neighborhood, and future dreams.
 In phase two, students joined an afterschool arts immersion program led by teaching artists.
 Students explored dance, theater, spoken word, and visual art, learning how each of these disciplines integrated into the worlds of opera and hip hop.

 Also during phase two, composer Daniel Bernard Roumain (DBR) and spoken word artist and dancer/choreographer Marc Bamuthi Joseph were brought on to write the score and libretto, respectively, of a new 60-minute opera inspired by the Phase 1 student writings.
 The work is scheduled to be produced as part of Opera Philadelphia’s Opera in the City initiative.

-In phase three, students will build upon the work begun in phase two, learning about career opportunities in the arts and participating in the development of an original opera, inspired by their stories.
-This professionally-mounted chamber opera-set to premiere in 2015–will be composed by Daniel Bernard Roumain (DBR) with a libretto by spoken word artist and dancer/choreographer Marc Bamuthi Joseph.
+In phase three, happening now, students build upon the work begun in phase two, learning about career opportunities in the arts and participating in the development of Roumain and Joseph’s opera.

-Hip H’opera aspires to be a model for schools across the country in how to use the power of musical storytelling to empower students and augment the standard curriculum.
+The Hip H’opera Program exposes students to a variety of artistic disciplines and creates unique opportunities for interactive learning.
+It aspires to be a model for schools across the country by bridging artistic genres, using the power of musical storytelling to empower students, and augmenting the standard curriculum.
 Continue to visit this page for future updates on Hip H’opera and an announcement of the 2015 opera.
 For more information about Hip H'opera, call 215.893.5927.

 Hip H’opera is made possible with support from The John S. And James L. Knight Foundation and the Wyncote Foundation.